Eastern Front (World War I): Romania

 The state of Romania was enlarged greatly after the war.
 As a result of the Paris peace conference Romania kept the Dobrudja and Transylvania.
 Between the states of Yugoslavia, Czechoslovakia, and Romania an alliance named the Little Entente was formed.
 They worked together on matters of foreign policy in order to prevent a Habsburg restoration.

 Yugoslavia

 Initially Yugoslavia began as the Kingdom of Serbs, Croats and Slovenes.
 The name was changed to Yugoslavia in 1929.
-The State secured its territory at the Paris peace talks after the end of the war.
+The State secured its territory at the Paris peace conference after the end of the war.
 The state suffered from many internal problems because of the many diverse cultures and languages within the state.
 Yugoslavia was divided on national, linguistic, economic, and religious lines.